Supreme Court Judgement on Apartment Maintenance Charges

 Key Issues Leading to Legal Disputes Over Maintenance Charges

-Disputes over the Supreme Court judgment on apartment maintenance charges often arise due to various factors:
+Disputes over the Supreme Court judgement on apartment maintenance charges often arise due to various factors:

 The Supreme Court has taken many radical steps in spelling out the roles of the maintenance charges and taxation of the cooperative societies: